applicaster/latam-product-documentation/toolbox-cloud-pass/README.md

 **Potential Future Features Include:**

-Single Sing On (SSO): The user authenticates once thriugh Cloud Pass in one paticular platform.
+Single Sing On (SSO): The user authenticates once through Cloud Pass in one paticular platform.
 The user keeps the session open and can access content in other platforms without signing in again.
 This flow can work only if the other platform(s) has Cloud Pass as a login method.